Virginia Tech® home

 e) Graduate Assistantship Workshop

-All graduate research and teaching assistants in the Department are required to attend and be enrolled in the GTA Workshop (GRAD 5004, 1 cr., P/F) in the semester of their teaching appointment.
-Other students who hope to qualify for an open assistantship in the future should take the workshop in their first semester.
-The workshop is managed by the graduate school and is held the week prior to the start of classes.
+All graduate research and teaching assistants in the Department are required to be enrolled and attend the GTA Workshop (GRAD 5004, 1 credit, P/F) during the semester(s) of their assistantship appointment.
+Students who hope to qualify for an assistantship in the future should take the course in their first semester.
+The workshop is managed by the graduate school and is held a week prior to the start of classes.
 Visit this site for more information.

 Fees and Taxes